kow-k/ARDJ-main/data/README.md

-# Data from Acceptability Rating Database for Japanese (ARDJ)
+# Data from Acceptability Rating Database of Japanese (ARDJ)

 All files are password-protected.
 Contact the administrator to access their contents: